facundoolano/rpg-cli/README.md

 ### Troubleshooting

-* The program doesn't currently work in Windows (since I don't have a dev environment handy for that platform).
-If you have input on how to fix it, please comment [here](https://github.com/facundoolano/rpg-cli/issues/17).
-Patches are very welcome as well.
 * The release binary for macOS [is not signed](https://github.com/facundoolano/rpg-cli/issues/27).
 To open it for the first time, right click on the binary and select "Open" from the menu.

 ## Usage